Back to Glossary

 How does VBR work?

 VBR leverages quality-based encoding, unconstrained encoding, and constrained encoding to achieve specific goals of quality, bandwidth, and optimization.
 Segments of audio and video data are packaged flexibly and accurately according to their size and complexity to optimize transmission.
-For instance, slower scenes require lesser bits when compared to fast-action scenes.
+For instance, slower scenes require fewer bits when compared to fast-action scenes.

 VBR Use-cases